Casa Batlló

-In 2005, Casa Batlló became an UNESCO World Heritage Site among the other Works of Antoni Gaudí, and is visited by people from around the world.
+In 2005, Casa Batlló became an UNESCO World Heritage Site.

 History

 Initial construction (1877)

 The building that is now Casa Batlló was built in 1877, commissioned by Lluís Sala Sánchez.
 It was a classical building without remarkable characteristics within the eclecticism traditional by the end of the 19th century.
 The building had a basement, a ground floor, four other floors and a garden in the back.

 Batlló family

 The house was bought by Josep Batlló in 1903.
 The design of the house made the home undesirable to buyers but the Batlló family decided to buy the place due to its centralized location.
 It is located in the middle of Passeig de Gràcia, which in the early 20th century was known as a very prestigious and fashionable area.
 It was an area where the prestigious family could draw attention to themselves.

 In 1906, Josep Batlló still owned the home.
 The Batlló family was very well known in Barcelona for its contribution to the textile industry in the city.
-Mr. Josep Batlló i Casanovas was a textile industrialist who owned a few factories in the city.
-Mr. Batlló married Amàlia Godó Belaunzarán, from the family that founded the newspaper La Vanguardia.
+Josep Batlló i Casanovas was a textile industrialist who owned a few factories in the city.
+Batlló married Amàlia Godó Belaunzarán, from the family that founded the newspaper La Vanguardia.
 Josep wanted an architect that would design a house that was like no other and stood out as being audacious and creative.
 Both Josep and his wife were open to anything and they decided not to limit Gaudí.
 Josep did not want his house to resemble any of the houses of the rest of the Batlló family, such as Casa Pía, built by the Josep Vilaseca.
 He chose the architect who had designed Park Güell because he wanted him to come up with a risky plan.
 The family lived on the principal floor of Casa Batlló until the middle of the 1950s.